-Now we define for each edge $e$ the complex $\rys{e}$, that will contain all the content needed to check whether it has been marked out due to one of the four above reasons.
-If $e$ is an internal edge, then we define $\rys{e}$ to be the full subcomplex of $\triang$ spanned on all 2-paths that connect the endpoints of the edge $e$.
-If $e$ is external, then $\rys{e}$ is the full subcomplex of $\triang$ spanned on all 2-paths that connect the endpoints of the edge $e$ and are built of edges that were created in the stages that are not earlier than the stage when the edge $e$ was created.
-For each edge $e$ we define the graph $\gra{e}$ as the induced subgraph of the 1-skeleton $\rys{e}^{(1)}$ spanned on the vertices that are not the endpoints of the edge $e$ (i.e. the middle points of the appropriate 2-paths).
+Now for each edge $e$ we define the complex $\rys{e}$, that will allow us to decide whether $e$ has been highlighted due to one of the four above reasons.
+If $e$ is an internal edge, then we define $\rys{e}$ to be the full subcomplex of $\triang$ spanned by all 2-paths that connect the endpoints of the edge $e$.
+If $e$ is external, then $\rys{e}$ is the full subcomplex of $\triang$ spanned by all 2-paths that connect the endpoints of the edge $e$ and consist of edges that were created in the stages not earlier than the stage when the edge $e$ was created.
+For each edge $e$ we define the graph $\gra{e}$ as the induced subgraph of the 1-skeleton $\rys{e}^{(1)}$ spanned by the vertices that are not the endpoints of the edge $e$ (i.e. the middle points of the appropriate 2-paths).
 In order to check that there are no empty $\kacz$, we check the condition (\ky1): for each edge $e'$ of the graph $\gra{e}$ the complex $\rys{e}$ has the simplicial join of $e$ with $e'$ as one of its 3-simplices.
 In order to check that there is no $\kapi$, we check the condition (\ky2): there is no 3-cycle in the graph $\gra{e}$.
-Below we execute the mentioned proof strategy.
-We split it in cases depending on for which $i$ the edge $e$ is a (s$i$)-edge.
-Our goal is to describe $\rys{e}$ and $\gra{e}$ accurately enough, so that one can easily check the conditions (\ky1), (\ky2) and the appropriate one of (\en1), (\en2). \begin{enumerate} \item[\eone] 3 cases.
+We split the proof in cases depending on the stage in which $e$ first appears.
+Our goal is to describe $\rys{e}$ and $\gra{e}$ in sufficient detail, so that one can easily check the conditions (\ky1), (\ky2) and the appropriate one of (\en1), (\en2). \begin{enumerate} \item[\eone] There are 3 cases.
 If \tone{$e$} is the \tone{axis}, the complex $\rys{e}$ is the complex created in the stage \eone.
-If \tone{$e$} is an \tone{edge of a meridian}, the complex $\rys{e}$ consists of 2 \etwo-paths with their middle vertices spanning a \ethree-edge, and 3 \eone-paths (which are internal).
+If \tone{$e$} is an \tone{edge of a meridian}, the complex $\rys{e}$ consists of 2 \etwo-paths with their middle vertices spanning an \ethree-edge, and 3 \eone-paths (which are internal).
 The graph $\gra{e}$ is a 5-cycle.
-The case of \tone{$e$} being an \tone{edge of the equator} is on Figure \ref{fig:niesep}.
+The case of \tone{$e$} being an \tone{edge of the equator} is shown in Figure \ref{fig:niesep}.
 The path consisting of 2 \efour-edges is external and at most one of the paths consisting of \etwo-edges is external, but the middle vertices of both of these paths are neighbours of the middle vertex of the path consisting of \efour-edges.